-I recently switched my blog hosting to Netlify.
+I host my blog on Netlify.

 I started looking for the best platform for a static site, and a few stood out but I eventually tried Netlify, and I’m glad I did.

 There are a few things that made a great impression to me before trying it.

 First, the free plan is very generous for free or commercial projects, with 100GB of free monthly bandwidth, and for a static site with just a few images here and there, it’s a lot of space!

 They include a global CDN, to make sure speed is not a concern even in continents far away from the central location servers.

 You can point your DNS nameservers to Netlify and they will handle everything for you with a very nice interface to set up advanced needs.

 They of course support having a custom domain and HTTPS.